mpyne-navy/dsb-report/dsb-report.md

 The AJPO has also performed a communication function with its Ada Information Clearinghouse.

-### Definition of the Ada language and development of compilers has been successful; the next step is to implement DoD applications in Ada. {#definition-of-the-ada-language-and-development-of-compilers-has-been-successful-the-next-step-is-to-implement-dod-applications-in-ada. .unnumbered}
+### Definition of the Ada language and development of compilers has been successful; the next step is to implement DoD applications in Ada.

 This step is mainly acquisition management and is discussed elsewhere.
 AJPO can best assist by providing truthful, complete, and candid information about compiler and application activity.

-### The next technical step is to develop Ada support tools beyond compilers and to integrate them with one another and with the underlying operating system. {#the-next-technical-step-is-to-develop-ada-support-tools-beyond-compilers-and-to-integrate-them-with-one-another-and-with-the-underlying-operating-system. .unnumbered}
+### The next technical step is to develop Ada support tools beyond compilers and to integrate them with one another and with the underlying operating system.

 The unclear boundary between the AJPO and the STARS programs’ charters has led to some confusion of who should develop what support software technology.

-### *Ada support tools* {#ada-support-tools .unnumbered}
+### *Ada support tools*

-### Ada has been overpromised. {#ada-has-been-overpromised. .unnumbered}
+### Ada has been overpromised.

 The Ada language embodies much current software technology.
 But to build application code that is portable and reusable requires disciplined use